 ITCS offers two options for online file storage.
-Piratedrive is available to ECU users and departments for online storage and collaboration with other ECU users; ECU Outside is an File Transfer Protocol (FTP) server intended for collaboration with non-ECU users.
+Piratedrive is available to ECU users and departments; ECU Outside is an File Transfer Protocol (FTP) server intended for collaboration with non-ECU users.

 All activities using any of these options must conform to the ECU Academic Computer Use Policy and the University Student and Employee Computer Use Policy.

 Please Note: Users should not store ECU information with any non-ECU cloud storage service.
 Read these security considerations to learn why.

 Every student, faculty and staff has a personal 40GB Piratedrive folder to store important files such as class assignments, meeting minutes or research proposals.
 With password-protection, security, daily backup and availability on- or off-campus, some users opt to save all their work files to their Piratedrive folder rather than a work or personal computer.

 Departments can request a Piratedrive folder (capacity 50GB) to store departmental information.